rushikeshhadawale/rushikeshhadawale/README.md

 Responsive website using HTML, CSS, and JavaScript.
 Integrated dynamic content and interactive features to enhance user experience.
 _Year: 2024–25_

-### 💼 My Portfolio Website
+### Automation of Laundry and Ironing Services using Webapplication.
-A responsive personal portfolio using HTML, CSS, JS, and PHP showcasing my work and skills.
-Integrated a working contact form.
+A responsive website using HTML, CSS, JS, and Python showcasing my work and skills.
-_Year: 2024–25_
+_Year: 2025–26_

 ---